-At Brooks School Day Camp, the Group Two experience is focused on social development, personal growth, and sense of community.
-These building blocks are naturally developed through a wide array of activities.
+At Brooks School Day Camp, the Group Two experience is specially tailored to focus on social development, personal growth, and fostering a sense of community.
+These essential building blocks naturally develop through a diverse range of engaging activities.

-We know that children this age are naturally curious.
-The Group Two schedule is designed to be age-appropriate and support each child’s curiosity and sense of wonder.
-The Brooks School Day Camp cultivates each child’s curiosity and imagination through a variety of activities that introduce new skills and offer growth opportunities and social development.
-Each activity is led by a dedicated team of counselors whose background and passion are in youth development.
-Each two-week session is themed to create camaraderie and a sense of belonging that will enhance your child’s experience.
+We recognize that children at this age are naturally curious, and our Group Two schedule is thoughtfully designed to cater to their unique needs, nurturing their sense of wonder.
+At Brooks School Day Camp, we channel this curiosity and imagination through a variety of activities that introduce new skills and create growth opportunities while fostering social development.
+Each of these activities is led by a dedicated team of counselors who have a deep background and a genuine passion for youth development.

 Every two-week session is themed to promote camaraderie and a sense of belonging, enhancing your child’s overall experience.

 Discover the incredible experiences awaiting your child at Brooks by previewing our daily schedule.
 Let’s embark on a journey of growth and community together.

 Brooks School Day Camp offers an unparalleled array of activities that set it apart from other local camps.
 Nestled on our expansive 270-acre campus by the picturesque Lake Cochichewick, our dedicated and experienced staff provide specialized instruction in a diverse range of activities.
 Each day, children will embark on an exciting journey, engaging in dynamic indoor and outdoor activities that promise new adventures daily.

 - Strength & Agility